Marie Jaëll: Early life and education

 Her father was the mayor of Steinseltz in Alsace, and her mother was a lover of the arts.
 She began piano studies at the age of six and by seven, she was studying under piano pedagogues F.B.
 Hamma and Ignaz Moscheles in Stuttgart.
 Marie's mother served as her advocate and manager.
 A year after she began lessons with Hamma and Moscheles, she gave concerts in Germany and Switzerland.

 In 1856, the ten-year-old Marie was introduced to the piano teacher Heinrich Herz at the Paris Conservatory.
 After just four months as an official student at the Conservatory, she won the First Prize of Piano.
-Her performances were recognized by the public and local newspapers; the Revue et gazette musicale printed a review on July 27, 1862 that reads: "She marked it [the piece] with the seal of her individual nature.
+Her performances were recognized by the public and local newspapers; the Revue et gazette musicale printed a review on July 27, 1862, that reads: "She marked it [the piece] with the seal of her individual nature.
 Her higher mechanism, her beautiful style, her play deliciously moderate, with an irreproachable purity, an exquisite taste, a lofty elegance, constantly filled the audience with wonder."

-On August 9, 1866, at twenty years of age, Marie married the Austrian concert pianist, Alfred Jaëll.
+On August 9, 1866, at twenty years of age, Marie married the Austrian concert pianist Alfred Jaëll.
 She was then known variously as Marie Trautmann, Marie Jaëll, Marie Jaëll Trautmann or Marie Trautmann Jaëll.
-Alfred was fifteen years older than Marie and had been a student of Chopin.
+Alfred was fifteen years older than Marie and had been a student of Frédéric Chopin.
 The husband and wife team performed popular pieces, duos, solos, and compositions of their own throughout Europe and Russia.
 As a pianist, Marie specialized in the music of Schumann, Liszt, and Beethoven.
-They transcribed Beethoven's "Marcia alla Turca Athens Ruins" for piano; the score was successfully published in 1872.
+They transcribed Beethoven's "Marcia alla Turca" from The Ruins of Athens for piano; the score was successfully published in 1872.

 Alfred was able to use his success and fame to help Marie meet with various composers and performers throughout their travels.
 In 1868, Marie met the composer and pianist Franz Liszt.
 A record of Liszt's comments about Marie survives in an article published in the American Record Guide: "[Marie Jaëll] has the brains of a philosopher and the fingers of an artist."
 Liszt introduced Marie to other great composers and performers of the day—for example, Johannes Brahms and Anton Rubinstein.
 By 1871, Marie's compositions began to be published.

-With the death of her husband in 1881, Marie had the opportunity to study with Liszt in Weimar, and with Camille Saint-Saëns and César Franck in Paris.
-She also had composition lessons with César Franck and Camille Saint-Saëns, who dedicated his Piano Concerto No. 1 and the "Étude en forme de valse" to her.
+With the death of her husband in 1882, Marie had the opportunity to study with Liszt in Weimar, and with Camille Saint-Saëns and César Franck in Paris.
+Saint-Saëns dedicated his Piano Concerto No. 1 and the "Étude en forme de valse" to her.
 Saint-Saëns thought highly enough of Marie to introduce her to the Society of Music Composers—a great honor for women in those days.